inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 ## 3. Current Project Status
 *   **Application is stable and functional on its production domain.** The application now features a public-facing landing page for new user acquisition and a fully functional, authenticated user dashboard.
 *   **New User Onboarding Improved:** Critical issues preventing new users from accessing the dashboard after sign-up have been resolved by ensuring a default user profile is automatically created.
+New users are now smoothly redirected to the profile page after signup, encouraging immediate profile completion.
 *   **Architectural Hardening:** The data contract between the backend and the AI service has been standardized to `snake_case`, improving system-wide consistency and maintainability.
 Authentication is robust across original and new production domains.
 *   **Core Feature Implemented:** The user dashboard now includes a sortable, filterable data table for the "My Job Tracker" section, significantly improving the user experience for managing tracked jobs.
 *   **UI Refactor & Bug Fixes:** Resolved several UI bugs and refactored the frontend by decoupling the data table's column definitions, improving code quality and future scalability.